Mesa College Promise

 1. Meet with an MCC Academic Advisor each semester to plan for courses and connect to resources.

-2. Enroll in 12 or more credit hours (approximately four classes) in a Financial Aid eligible program each semester.
+2. Enroll in minimum required credit hours in a Financial Aid eligible program each semester.

-3. Maintain Satisfactory Academic Progress: 2.0 GPA and completion of 67% of attempted courses.
+3. Maintain Satisfactory Academic Progress: 2.0 GPA and Progress completion rate of 67% of attempted courses, not to exceed 150% of required credits for program of study.

 4. Complete the FAFSA renewal process each year.